 The new cities rising in Asia are designed with public transport systems and extensive pedestrian walkways.
 The use of bicycles is safe due to the lack of cars and buses in the city centers.
 The space previously utilized by roads is now used for gardens and walkways.
 Underground, a network of tunnels connects the city metro to the suburbs, where bus lanes take people home to the outlying residential areas.

 The city has become a safe, clean, and pleasant place to live, work, and shop.
 It is no longer deserted after the 5 PM exodus to the suburbs.
 At night the city is alive with shops, bars, and restaurants, and the nighttime and daytime productivity is the same.

-Future cities currently under construction are mainly in Asia and the Middle East and designed to be carbon neutral and self-sustaining.
-These are some of the future city projects currently under construction: Liuzhou Forest City; Malaysia Forest City; Dubai Sustainable City; Masdar city, UAE; Self-Sufficient City, Beijing; Oceanic, BIG; New Clark City, Philippines; Amaravati, India; Net City, China.
+Future cities currently under construction are mainly in Asia and the Middle East and are designed to be carbon-neutral and self-sustaining.
+These are some of the future city projects currently under construction: Liuzhou Forest City; Malaysia Forest City; Dubai Sustainable City; Masdar City, UAE; Self-Sufficient City, Beijing; Oceanic, BIG; New Clark City, Philippines; Amaravati, India; Net City, China.

 When Does Owning A Car Still Make Sense?

 If you live in a town or suburb where public transport, ride-sharing, and on-demand mobility services are limited or do not exist, leasing or owning a car may be your only alternative.
 You should thoroughly exhaust all the options before deciding to own a car.

-Once you have decided on owning your transport, carefully analyze where and how you intend to use the vehicle.
+Once you decide to own your transport, carefully analyze where and how you intend to use the vehicle.
 Which type of vehicle will suit your needs best?
 Today, more than 45% of new or used vehicles sold in the U.S. are crossover vehicles, and the SUV segment has grown to 45% in 2021.
 Midsize cars and Luxury cars have retracted to 8.4% and 4.5%, respectively.